 The 12 hour race IS NOT ALLOWED PACERS.

-For 24 and 48 hour runners, please have your pacer sign a waiver upon arrival.
+For 24 hour runners, please have your pacer sign a waiver upon arrival.
 Pacers can lead or follower their runner.
 Pacers may not provide physical support to their runner (i.e. no leaning, no pulling, no teathering).
 Pacers may not carry gear for their runner.
 Pacer is allowed to provide service to their runner at aid stations (5k and start/finish).
-No other devices are allowed to aid the runner EXCEPT poles, which are allowed for 24 and 48 hour runners only.
-Please email the Race Director if you have a special circumstance that would require you to use poles in other distance races firstname.lastname@example.org
+No other devices are allowed to aid the runner EXCEPT poles, which all racers may use.

 Please note that any runner that is reported to receive additional aid during sanctioned race hours will be disqualified.
 Including the 32k, the nature of an ultra race is to complete an arduous physical pursuit under one's own power.
 Additionally, it is unfair to other runners who finish without aid, except as allowed and outlined in the rules above.